 CEA urges legislators to restore the Minimum Budget Requirement (MBR) to a Minimum Expenditure Requirement (MER).
 That was the law prior to 2007.
+And while the MBR is a policy decision addressed in the Education Committee, we recognize that it is still intertwined with discussions about ECS funding and the interaction with federal relief funds that pass through the state.

 As currently written, the MBR is a loophole in K-12 education funding.
 It allows local boards of finance to take taxpayer dollars-collected for education-and shift them to non-education spending, without telling taxpayers.
 It was a short-sighted change that has since pitted local boards of finance against local boards of education.
-The fundamental problem is that the MBR tells towns how much they have to collect for education, but does not require that it be spent on education.
+The fundamental problem is that the MBR tells towns how much they must collect for education but does not require that it be spent on education.

-We used to have a better, more transparent system that delivers education dollars to our schools.
+We used to have a better, more transparent system that delivered education dollars to our schools.
 Before July 1, 2007, the Minimum Expenditure Requirement (MER) required towns to spend local taxpayer monies collected for education on education.
 It is difficult to see how there can be an honest conversation about education funding until we ensure that all state and local taxpayer monies collected for education are spent on education.
-CEA supports restoring the Minimum Expenditure Requirement to ensure that the dollars we think are going to education actually benefit our students and schools.
+CEA supports restoring the Minimum Expenditure Requirement to ensure that the dollars we think are going to education actually are benefiting our students and schools.